-Endodontics, or root canal therapy, is employed when the nerve supply to a tooth has been damaged or decayed to the point that it can not be saved.
+Root canal therapy, also known as endodontics, is used when the nerve supply to a tooth has been damaged or decayed to the point that it can not be saved.
 It is an important treatment used to prevent and help resolve a dental infection and save a natural tooth from extraction.
-A root canal is performed when there is enough sound root and crown structure remaining to eventually restore form and function to the involved tooth.
+This procedure is performed when there is enough sound root and crown structure remaining to eventually restore form and function to the tooth.

-Inside every tooth is either a single central chamber or multiple ones that contain connective tissue, a nerve supply, and blood vessels.
-These core tissues, known as the dental pulp, help your tooth to grow and mature before it emerges into the mouth.
-A root canal procedure is required when this dental pulp is irreversibly damaged or has died, a root canal is required.
+There is a single central chamber or multiple ones inside every tooth.
+The chambers contain connective tissue, a nerve supply, and blood vessels.
+The core tissues, or dental pulp, help your tooth grow and mature before they emerge in your mouth.
+When the dental pulp is irreversibly damaged or has died, a root canal is required.